Economic Development Consultancy

 • Severn Estuary Commission: Socio Economics Workstream

-Hardisty Jones Associates, in partnership with Oxford Economics and Arcadis, undertook research for the Severn Estuary Commissioners and Western Gateway Partnership to help understand the potential socio-economic effects of the development of tidal range power in the Severn Estuary.
+Hardisty Jones, in partnership with Oxford Economics and Arcadis, undertook research for the Severn Estuary Commissioners and Western Gateway Partnership to help understand the potential socio-economic effects of the development of tidal range power in the Severn Estuary.

 • Western Gateway Independent Economic Review update